Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_q_cybertoys/part_01_index/s1_4_index_of_part_04_beautiful.md

 <!-- Save to: shagi_archives/appendices/appendix_q_cybertoys/part_04_beautiful/s1_4_index_of_part_04_beautiful.md -->

-# 📘 s1_4 – Index of Part 04: Beauty in Motion
+# 📘 s1_4 – Index of Part 04: Beautiful
 *(A stanza for the grace that moved the heart)*

 No shape was fixed, no step was forced,